- Technical Assistance From DMH Housing Unit Staff

 If your agency is considering such a project, contact Liz Hagar-Mace, DMH Housing Director, as an initial step (see Liz Hagar-Mace's contact information here).

 DMH Housing is primarily concerned with housing development for persons with disabilities in the State of Missouri.
 If your agency wants to create supportive housing for people who are homeless with disabilities and wishes to apply for funding through a Missouri Continuum of Care (CoC), DMH Housing can help with technical assistance no matter where your project is located within the state.
 We can provide advice on housing options, funding issues, and numerous other critical aspects of your project.
-If you're not sure which Continuum of Care to work with (or what a Continuum of Care is), see the section describing the Continuum of Care funding process.
+If you're not sure which Continuum of Care to work with (or what a Continuum of Care is), see the section describing the Continuum of Care funding process, below.

 The Housing Toolkit is an invaluable reference work on how to develop community-based supportive housing for people with disabilities.
 It is the result of recommendations made by the Transformation Housing Implementation Work Group and was created by Francie Broderick, who served for 22 years as the executive director for Places for People in St. Louis--a community agency that became a leader in Missouri in the development of supportive housing alternatives for homeless persons living with disabilities, including AIDs and addiction.